woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/shp2pgsql.rst

       psql -U postgres -d <DBNAME> -f SHAPEFILE.sql

-The shapefile has now been imported as a table in your PostGIS database and the last line in your browser's console should say COMMIT.
+The shapefile has now been imported as a table in your PostGIS database and the last line in your console should say ``COMMIT``.
 You can verify this by either using pgAdmin to view the list of tables, or by executing the following query at the command line:

 .. code-block:: console